 - Details for undergraduate courses

-- Level 2 core unit in the Agricultural Science major sequence
+- Level 2 core unit in the Agricultural Science; Environmental Science; Agricultural Science and Technology; Environmental Science and Management; Molecular Life Sciences; Environmental Science and Ecology major sequences

 - Level 2 elective

-- Students are able to (1) understand the dynamics and formation of soils and the influence of climate, landform and geology; (2) understand the fundamentals of physical, chemical and biological processes and functions in soils, including soil biogeochemical cycles; (3) gain skills in laboratory analysis and field observation of soils and their landscapes; (4) integrate diverse soil knowledge and apply it to problems in environmental science, agriculture and geography; and (5) gain skills in scientific communication in the context of soils and soil environments.
+Students are able to (1) demonstrate an understanding of the dynamics and formation of soils and the influence of climate, landform and geology; (2) explain the fundamentals of physical, chemical and biological processes and functions in soils, including soil biogeochemical cycles; (3) apply skills in laboratory analysis and field observation of soils and their landscapes; (4) integrate diverse soil knowledge and apply it to problems in environmental science, agriculture and geography; and (5) apply professional skills in scientific communication in the context of soils and soil environments.

 - Unit Coordinator(s)